Fitness conditioning bikes in recent years have seen a massive boom in popularity, with several manufacturers producing high-quality bikes.

 The Bowflex Velocore comes equipped with the JRNY app, which offers users a fun, interactive way to get fit.
-The app evaluates your personal fitness levels to provide detailed workouts for you and make getting fitter much easier.
+The app evaluates your personal

 The app uses the latest technology to track all of your previous workouts to develop future sessions that then push you to your limits.
 As a professional coach, I really love this feature, and particularly for those just starting, it can be daunting to design and implement your own sessions; here, the JRNY app does it for you.